oroinc/documentation/user/back-office/system/payment-rules/index.rst

 #.
 In the **General Information** section:

-   a) Select the **Enabled** check box to activate the payment rule.
+   a) Select the **Enabled** checkbox to activate the payment rule.
 You may keep it clear while you are drafting and testing the conditions.

    #) Specify the payment rule name and sort order to set the priority compared to other payment rules.